Bill Shorten: Leadership spills

-Gillard government

 Following the 2010 federal election, there was speculation that Shorten might seek to oust Prime Minister Julia Gillard from her position within the year; former Labor Prime Minister Bob Hawke and former Labor Opposition Leader Kim Beazley had both previously endorsed Shorten as a potential future Labor Leader.
 Shorten denied this speculation, and was promoted to the Cabinet as Minister for Financial Services and Superannuation.
 In 2011, he was also given the position of Minister for Workplace Relations.

 Following a period of persistent leadership tensions, Shorten announced immediately before a June 2013 leadership ballot took place that he would back Rudd against Gillard, and would resign from the Cabinet should she win.
 Rudd subsequently won the ballot and became Prime Minister for a second time, appointing Shorten as Minister for Education, with particular responsibility for implementing the Gonski school funding reforms.

-Shorten is considered a moderate member of the Labor Party.
-As with recent Labor leaders, Shorten supports an Australian republic.